fairlearn/fairlearn/docs/user_guide/assessment.rst

     have undesirable properties (and similar arguments apply to other statistical critiera).
 Here is one way in which this can happen, which is easiest to illustrate if we imagine a callous or ill-intentioned decision maker.
-Imagine a company that in group a hires diligently selected applicants at some rate p>0.
-In group bbb, the company hires carelessly selected applicants at the same rate p.
+Imagine a company that in *group A* hires diligently selected applicants at some rate p>0.
+In *group B*, the company hires carelessly selected applicants at the same rate p.
 Even though the acceptance rates in both groups are identical, it is far more likely that unqualified applicants are selected in one group than in the other.
-    As a result, it will appear in hindsight that members of group b performed worse than members of group a, thus establishing a negative track record for group b."
+    As a result, it will appear in hindsight that members of *group B* performed worse than members of *group A*, thus establishing a negative track record for group B."

 It's also worth considering whether the assumptions underlying demographic parity maintain construct validity (see :ref:`construct_validity`).